- Did it fail at the Update step?

 then its possible there are uncommitted changes between your branch and master, causing the apply_issue to fail.
 In this case, use

 Keep in mind that this means your branch cannot be committed until all upstream branches are committed first, even if the trybots succeed.

 - Incremental build failure, slightly less probable but still happens occasionally.
 Try with

 - The slave has a broken checkout and needs a complete checkout removal, rarely happens but still does.
 Reply to the try job email.

-- You patch is broken.
+- Your patch is broken.
 Please don't completely rule this possibility out yet. :)

 My patch includes updated webkit baselines (binary files) and it's not working

 Correct!
-The try servers do not currently support binary patches, but this is being worked on.
-Star https://crbug.com/23608
+The try servers do not currently support binary patches.

 I want to cancel my job, should I press the 'Stop' button?